 Alternative Dispute Resolution refers to a private, voluntary process of dispute settlement, where parties agree to appoint a neutral third party to help them settle their disputes.
-It can speed up dispute resolution to ensure that progress is not hindered by the need to await the outcome of protracted litigation.
+It can speed up dispute resolution to ensure that progress is not hindered by the need to wait for the outcome of protracted litigation.

 The reason why people would agree to adopt alternative dispute resolution is because of the various advantages: